Updated: Nov 20

 Put them on a serving dish and sprinkle some more parmesan cheese on top before you serve them.

-If you pad them dry very well and place they will become more crispy!
+If you pad them dry very well they will become more crispy!

-Put the sprout cut - side down at on the pan and will get a bigger caramelized area!
+Put the sprout cut - side down at on the tray and will get a bigger caramelized area!

 Pandoro with Hot Melted Dark Chocolate